What Is Polyendocrine Metabolic Ovarian Syndrome (Formerly PCOS)?

 Further Tests

-If diagnosed with PCOS, your doctor may recommend more tests for complications which can include:
+If diagnosed with PMOS, your doctor may recommend more tests for complications, which can include:

-Treatment of PCOS targets the symptoms since the primary cause remains unknown.
+Treatment of PMOS targets the symptoms since the primary cause remains unknown.

 Lifestyle Modifications

-If you are overweight or obese and have PCOS, exercise and calorie-restrictive diets are the best interventions for weight loss.
+If you are overweight or obese and have PMOS, exercise and calorie-restrictive diets can be beneficial for weight loss.
 Your condition might improve even with modest weight reduction.
-Losing weight may also increase the effectiveness of medications and can help with infertility.
+Losing weight may also increase the effectiveness of medications and help with infertility.

-Limit carbohydrates as high-carbohydrate diets might elevate insulin levels.
-Staying active with exercise helps lower blood sugar levels.
+Limit high-glycemic-load carbohydrates, as high-carbohydrate diets can elevate insulin levels.
+Staying active with exercise and eating more fiber can help lower blood sugar levels.
 Weight loss can lower insulin and androgen levels.

 It is best to work with your health care provider and a registered dietitian to determine the most appropriate weight-loss plan for you.